LBargie/wind-turbine-prep/README.md

        I'd use Docker to containerize the code as an application, i.e. task 3 could be run in a container, then there is no need to have python, etc. configured at the user side.
 I'd use Docker as an evironment for developing the code.

+    - GitHub Actions

+      I'd use GitHub Actions for CI/CD to run the unit tests and linter when new code is pushed to the main branch.

 ### Notes on scaling